 Barcelona has a lot of places where you can enjoy a beautiful panoramic view over the city.
-From the stunning Montjuïc mountain to the colorful Park Güell, here is a list of locations that boast the most breathtaking vistas of Barcelona, with something for everyone’s budget!
+From the stunning Montjuïc mountain to the colourful Park Güell, here is a list of locations that boast the most breathtaking vistas of Barcelona, with something for everyone’s budget!

 Tibidabo is part of the Serra de Collserola mountain range as well as the highest mountain in Barcelona; it rises above at 512 meters high.
 On the top there is a Tibidabo Amusement Park, restaurant Mirablau and the church Sagrat Cor, which you can also see from the city at night when it is all lit up.
 Tibidabo provides an astonishing view over the city at day and night.